fhi-beta/mobaGenetics-qc/methylation/README.md

 Based on the plots produced in first and second part, you should add sample IDs to the file input/(x)_manual_remove_samples_bad_density.txt if you think they should be removed.
 Remove samples showing especially outlying patterns compared to the rest, based on the boxplot of control_probes and genome wide density plot.

 The pipeline can be run in several ways, with wrapper shell scripts or direct snakemake commands, depending on the users preferences.
-But in general, there are 2 commands that are/should be run:
+But in general, there is 1 command that should be run:
 $ snakemake --core 1 --configfile input/globalConfig.yaml input/met001.yaml --snakefile Snakefile third_part

 This command runs the entire pipeline if the input/(x)_manual_remove_samples_bad_density.txt file exists.
-If it is the first time the pipeline is run, one should first run the first and second part, then inspect the plots to consider putting some sample IDs in the input/(x)_manual_remove_samples_bad_density.txt file.
+If it is the first time the pipeline is run, one should first run the first_part and second part, then inspect the plots to consider putting some sample IDs in the input/(x)_manual_remove_samples_bad_density.txt file.
 This is done with the following commands:

 $ snakemake --core 1 --configfile input/globalConfig.yaml input/met001.yaml --snakefile Snakefile first_part
 $ snakemake --core 1 --configfile input/globalConfig.yaml input/met001.yaml --snakefile Snakefile second_part